jwadams25/Rivers_Statistics_21_22/Tutorials/RMarkdown/1_Introduction_to_R.md

 -   [Welcome to R and RStudio!](#welcome-to-r-and-rstudio)
 -   [By the end of this tutorial I should be able to…](#by-the-end-of-this-tutorial-i-should-be-able-to)
-    -   [1: Describe what a package is and when to run a library](#1-describe-what-a-package-is-and-when-to-run-a-library)
+    -   [1: Describe what a package is and know when to run a library.](#1-describe-what-a-package-is-and-know-when-to-run-a-library)
         -   [1.1: Tasks and Questions](#11-tasks-and-questions)
     -   [2: Use R as a calculator](#2-use-r-as-a-calculator)
         -   [2.1: Tasks and Questions](#21-tasks-and-questions)